Principal Investigator

 Visiting PhD student from UCAS (2025-2026)

 Yubai is a PhD candidate at the University of Chinese Academy of Sciences (UCAS).
-He is interested in ferroelectrics, and he prefers using computational methods to investigate the real microscopic physical process and properties of matter, such as machine learning assisted molecular dynamics.
+He is interested in ferroelectrics and using ML-assisted molecular dynamics to investigate the microscopic process and properties of matter.
 In his spare time, he is pursuing his goal of becoming a bodybuilder.
 He is not only inspired by the most novel and interesting research findings in the lab, but also motivated by the larger muscles in the gym!